Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

 ## Delete a storage shelf

 After you have created a storage shelf, you can delete it.

-Bear in mind, though, that you cannot delete a storage shelf where postings have already been made, as all posting information is kept in the system.
+Bear in mind, though, that you cannot delete a storage shelf if postings have already been made, as all posting information is kept in the system.

 #### Prerequisites